 So, Practically, What Does This Mean?

-If you’re asking because you want to know whether you’re currently breaking Tennessee law by buying kratom at a smoke shop, the answer is no (assuming you’re 21+ and the product is within the bounds of the state statute).
-If you’re asking whether this could change in the next year or two, the honest answer is yes — both at the state level (via either pending bill) and at the federal level (via 7-OH scheduling).
+If you’re asking because you want to know whether you’re currently breaking Tennessee law by buying kratom at a smoke shop, the answer is no, not yet (assuming you’re 21+ and the product is within the bounds of the state statute).
+If you’re asking whether this is about to change, the honest answer is yes — likely within months.
+HB1649 is awaiting Gov. Lee’s signature with a July 1, 2026 effective date if signed; kratom then becomes a controlled substance in Tennessee.
+Federal action on concentrated 7-OH is also in motion on its own timeline via the FDA-to-DEA scheduling recommendation.

 If you’re asking because you’re dependent on kratom and wondering whether a shift in legal status could affect treatment access, here’s the reassuring part: treatment for kratom dependence doesn’t change based on kratom’s legal status.
 The medications used for kratom MAT (buprenorphine-based: Suboxone, Sublocade, Brixadi) are controlled substances with their own FDA-approved indication for opioid use disorder.
 The clinical protocol, the insurance coverage, and the confidentiality protections all remain the same whether or not Tennessee or the federal government acts.